 Beyond social activism, Noor notes it is important to educate ourselves and fight racism offline.
 It's important to assess how white supremacy manifests itself in your own country.
 She highlights the importance of paying attention to "coded language" that is anti-black used in media and conversations.

-It’s also important that white Europeans not put the burden of education on black people, but seek out resources and listen to black experiences themselves.
+It's also important that white Europeans not put the burden of education on black people, but seek out resources and listen to black experiences themselves.
 Identify the black community projects and activists within your own cities and countries and follow their work.
 Commit your actions to have a long-term impact.
-And stay safe if you’re taking the streets in protest.

 Join us in taking a stance against institutionalized racism.